Silver In Each Time Frame, And A $27 Medium-Term Target

 Very Long Term

-In this 150 year chart of silver, we can see the very long term trend is clearly higher.
+In this 150-year chart of silver, we can see the very long-term trend is clearly higher.

 The rally in 2011 into the old $50 high from 1980 was too parabolic and overbought to sustain any break.